aliasnet/alias-scripts/README.md

-# alias-userscripts
+# alias-scripts
-A tiny collection of experimental userscripts for testing and small browser automations.
+A tiny collection of experimental scripts for testing and small browser automations.